atindale/intro_to_flask/readme.md

 ## Configuring your database connection

-Simple create a config.py file from config.py.example and update the parameters therein
+Simple create a config.py file from config.py.example and update the parameters therein.

 ## Running this application